Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Assess what’s working, what isn’t, and how you can improve

-Social media involves constant change and your company needs to adapt and improve to keep up.
+Social media involves constant change, and your company needs to adapt and improve to keep up.
 You must be able to adapt your marketing strategy, assess what is working for your brand (or what isn’t), and continuously learn and progress.
 This means an analysis of your top-performing content.

 Communicate goals, challenges, and wins with your team

-Establishing good communication with your team on your accomplishments, goals, and shortfalls helps your company to be held accountable for your efforts and highlights results that your social strategy can produce.
+Establishing good communication with your team on your accomplishments, goals, and shortfalls helps your company to be held accountable for your efforts and highlights the results that your social strategy can produce.

 Frequently Asked Questions about Social Media Marketing